We've also included a hyperlink document of the Comprehensive Rules for your convenience.

 1. You do not talk about...er, wait...you do talk about the Ambassador Program.
 But more importantly, you should have a love of hobby gaming.
 Do you daydream about shuffling up that deck you've been brewing?
 Yes?
 You might have what it takes.

 2. Has a passion for sharing.
-If you're a guy or gal who is constantly getting your friends together for game night,or organizing leagues at your local game store, that's yes for #2.
+If you're a guy or gal who is constantly getting your friends together for game nights, or organizing leagues at your local game store, that's yes for #2.

 3. If you think battling for supremacy on a post-apocalyptic world, where soldiers of fortune barter blood for coin, and a machine empire threatens to overwhelm an ancient civilization of Norse-inspired super-warriors (AKA, space vikings); being an ambassador is right up your alley!